-Russia's military action against Ukraine and recognition of separatist republics in the Zaporizhzhia, Kherson, Donetsk and Luhansk regions of Ukraine have led to an unprecedented expansion of sanctions programmes imposed by the United States, the European Union, the UK, Canada, Switzerland, Japan and other countries against Russia, Belarus, the Crimea, Zaporizhzhia and Kherson regions of Ukraine, the so-called Donetsk People's Republic and the so-called Luhansk People's Republic.
+Russia's recognition of two separatist republics in the Donetsk and Luhansk regions of Ukraine and subsequent military action against Ukraine have led to an unprecedented expansion of sanctions programmes imposed by the United States, the European Union, the UK, Canada, Switzerland, Japan and other countries against Russia, Belarus, the Crimea Region of Ukraine, the so-called Donetsk People's Republic and the so-called Luhansk People's Republic.
 Such sanctions programmes have included imposing blocking sanctions against some of the largest state-owned and private Russian financial institutions (and their subsequent removal from the Society for Worldwide Interbank Financial Telecommunication ("SWIFT") payment system) and certain Russian businesses, some of which have significant financial and trade ties to the European Union, and against Russian and Belarusian individuals, including the Russian President, other politicians and those with government connections or involved in Russian military activities, in addition to imposing restrictions on Russia's foreign currency reserves, as well as limitations on investments and access to capital markets and bans on various Russian imports.